Coughs and Sneezes

 Equine viral arteritis.

 This is spread by nasal secretions, and venereally.
-The most important infection can be that of stallions which can lead to them being chronic shedders of the virus.
+The most significant infection can be that of stallions which may lead to them being chronic shedders of the virus.
 This can often necessitate castration to prevent infection of any mare that is covered.

 This is associated with mild respiratory infections in horses caused by a picornavirus, and is similar to “a cold” in humans.
 However, it is very different to Equine Rhino-pneumonitis which is another name for Equine Herpes Virus infection.

-The latter three more commonly cause lower respiratory tract disease in young horses.
-Signs you may see include:
+The latter three more commonly cause lower respiratory tract disease in young horses causing signs of fever, nasal discharge, coughing and poor performance.

-To diagnose bacterial infections, we have to take a sample of fluid from the airways by endoscopy (injecting a small amount of fluid into the windpipe and sucking it back up).
-This is so we can see what bacteria we are dealing with, and treat it with the appropriate antibiotics.
+To diagnose bacterial infections, we have to take a sample of fluid from the airways by endoscopy.
+This is done by injecting a small amount of fluid into the windpipe and sucking it back up.
+This is to allow the bacteria to be grown in a laboratory to evaluate the best and most appropriate antibiotic treatment.

 Non infectious causes.